pavan1791993/spring-core-feign/README.md

 # spring-core-feign
-Example of spring feign with spring core, It still uses spring boots feign auto-configuration
+Example of spring feign with spring core, It still uses spring boot's feign auto-configuration